 One of these neighborhoods is Fenwick, where actress Katharine Hepburn lived in her beachfront mansion until her death at the age of 95.

 Take in a show at the Katharine Hepburn Cultural Arts Center in the center of town.
 The Kate, as the Arts Center is affectionately known, hosts dance, theater, opera and film events in a cozy 250-seat auditorium.

-Stay at the antique-filled Saybrook Point Inn and Spa (which provides discounted tickets to The Kate) for great marina and Sound views, or in one of Saybrook Point’s two new “Boutique Inns” – Three Stories or Tall Tales across from the main property.
+Stay at the antique-filled Saybrook Point Inn and Spa for great marina and Sound views.
+Or, book a room in one of Saybrook Point’s two new “Boutique Inns” – Three Stories or Tall Tales across from the main property.
 Plan to have dinner at the wonderful in-house Fresh Salt Restaurant or in town at Liv’s Oyster Bar.

 Plan a weekend getaway with our Old Saybrook CT travel guide.